tikv/community/README.md

 ## How Do I Become a Committer?

-First of all you need to get involved and be a Contributor.

-Based on your track-record as a contributor, one of our Maintainers or PMC members may invite you to be a committer (after we've called a vote).
-When that happens, if you accept, the following process kicks into place...

-Note that becoming a committer is not just about submitting some patches; it's also about helping out on the development and helping with documentation and the issues.

-See [How to be a TiKV Contributor.md](https://tikv.org/docs/3.0/contribute/contribute-to-tikv/) for more details.
+Firstly you need to get involved and become a Active Contributor in a SIG.
+After that, you will be invited into the SIG as a SIG member, which kicks off your path to higher roles such as Reviewer and Committer.
+For more details on the requirements, see [Community Membership](community-membership.md).

 ## Communication